PRACTICE DIRECTION 7C – MONEY CLAIM ONLINE

 1.2 This practice direction enables claimants –

-(1) to start certain types of county court claims by requesting the issue of a claim form electronically via Her Majesty’s Courts and Tribunals Service website; and
+(1) to start certain types of County Court claims by requesting the issue of a claim form electronically via HM Courts and Tribunals Service website; and

 (2) where a claim has been started electronically –